 I believe links created between grassroots communities and an establishment like V&A Dundee are important for the waterfront development.
 It helps create connections with the city’s residents and give them a level of ownership of the space and the city.

 I would love to see the museum and Dundee City Council take this project further.
 I hope they have seen how successful this project has been in terms of engagement and finding a different way of using the space around the museum.

-Mickey Fenton is a 2020 Interior & Environmental Design graduate from DJCAD in Dundee.
-Always prototyping and experimenting, follow Mickey on Instagram.
+Mickey Fenton is always prototyping and experimenting, follow him on Instagram.